 Architecture is art, and in art lies its completeness.
-In Central Saint Martins College of Art and Design, the two disciplines work one in function to the other.
+In Central Saint Martins College of Art and Design, designed by Stanton Williams Architects, the two disciplines work one in function to the other.
 The building is like a Rubik’s cube in which all faces have the same colour: the solutions are endless and they all work.
 The school is designed to change, depending on the needs of the students.
 The interior is indefinite, with soft temporary walls that allow the campus to morph in the future.

 The form of the building derives from its function, and it is achieved through a well thought process of subtraction.
 This process of subtraction leads to the creation of a series of empty spaces: the heart and soul of the building.